rjashby/text-analyzer/README.md

 boldPassage(word, text);
 Expected Output: "<p><b>hello</b> there</p>"

 Described mostUsedWords()

-Test: "It should sort the words in the passage alphabetically."
+Test: "It should return the words in the passage sorted alphabetically."
 Code:
 const passage = "What are you doing today" mostUsedWords(text);
 Expected Output: "are, doing, today, what, you"

+Test: "It should return the number of times each word occurs."
+Code:
+const passage = "What am am am I I doing today?" mostUsedWords(text);
+Expected Output: [[3, am],[1, doing],[2, i],[1, today],[1, what]]